Intermediate Stress - The Neglected Middle Child of Geomechanics?

-Why do so many people think they are in a
+Why do so many people think they are in a normal faulting environment??

 There are several answers, all of which make my life difficult.
 I've written before about one of the biggies, which is that people are applying "old" stress calculation workflows from conventional days when many plays were indeed in a normal faulting environment.
 Those plays were in passive basins with minimal tectonic stresses.
 Vertical stress (overburden) could be calculated from logs and used, with Poisson's ratio, to calculate the horizontal stresses, which were equal to each other and lower than the vertical stress.
 This workflow does not work in most, if not all, unconventional plays.